-Russia says phone use allowed Ukraine to target its troops
+Russia says cellphone use led Ukraine to target its troops

 Unconfirmed reports put the death toll much higher.

 The Strategic Communications Directorate of Ukraine’s armed forces claimed Sunday that around 400 mobilized Russian soldiers were killed in a vocational school building in Makiivka and about 300 more were wounded.
 That claim couldn’t be independently verified.
-The Russian statement said the strike occurred “in the area of Makiivka” and didn’t mention the vocational school.
+The Russian statement said the strike occurred “in the area of Makiivka” and didn’t mention the school.

+Ukraine’s presidential office said Wednesday that at least five Ukrainian civilians were killed and 13 others were wounded in the country over the previous 24 hours, as Russian forces struck at nine regions in the country’s south and east.

+Ukraine continues to seek Western help in its fight against the invasion.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine